Skip to content Eastern Oregon University homepage

 Biological anthropology is more focused on the behavioral aspects of human beings, as well as our extinct ancestors.
 Anthropologists in this field are particularly interested in the evolution of humans and typically study the living and dead as well as primates and our other ancestors.
 At its root, biological anthropology is interested in understanding how and why the current human population is as diverse as it is.

-One of the most famous biological anthropologists is Daniel Carleton Gajdusek, who earned the Nobel Prize in Physiology or Medicine for his work on uncovering the causes of kuru, a mysterious disease that was prevalent among the Fore people of Papua New Guinea and infected those who participated in a form of ritual cannibalism.
+One of the most notable scholars to contribute to this field is Daniel Carleton Gajdusek, a physician and virologist who co-received the Nobel Prize in Physiology or Medicine for his work on uncovering the causes of kuru, a mysterious disease prevalent among the Fore people of Papua New Guinea.
+His fieldwork among the Fore drew heavily on anthropological methods, making his research a landmark example of cross-disciplinary biological inquiry.

 Cultural Anthropology

 Cultural anthropologists want to know how people around the world interact with society.
 They speak with people from a variety of backgrounds and viewpoints to gain a clearer picture of societal norms — how we dress, eat, speak and interact with each other — and how different groups feel about them.
-By compiling information about a diverse set of groups, cultural anthropologists are able to supplement and enrich what we already know about human behavior and societies.
+Social anthropology vs. sociology often comes down to this distinction: where cultural anthropologists embed themselves in communities to observe from within, sociologists typically analyze social patterns from a broader vantage point.

 Margaret Mead is among the most influential cultural anthropologists of the 20th century.
-In addition to her groundbreaking work on the Polynesian region, she also spent decades with the American Museum of Natural History, including acting as the curator of ethnology.
+In addition to her groundbreaking work on the Polynesian region, she spent decades at the American Museum of Natural History, where she was formally appointed Curator of Ethnology from 1964 to 1969 and continued as curator emerita until her death in 1978.

 Linguistic Anthropology